 The University will investigate possible fraudulent or dishonest use or misuse of University resources or property by faculty, staff, or students.
 Anyone found to have committed fraud relevant to University assets is subject to disciplinary action by the University, up to and including termination or expulsion, and investigation by external criminal justice authorities when warranted.

-The Vice President for Business Affairs is responsible for the administration, interpretation, and application of this policy.
+The vice president for Finance and Administration is responsible for the administration, interpretation, and application of this policy.

 Fraud, Fraudulent Act or Misconduct: A deliberate act (or failure to act) with the intention of obtaining an unauthorized benefit, either for oneself or for the institution, by using deception or false suggestions or suppression of truth or other unethical means, which are believed and relied upon by others.
 Depriving another person or the institution of a benefit to which he/she/it is entitled by using any of the means described above also constitutes fraud.
 Examples of fraudulent acts include, but are not limited to, the following: